 On the other hand, landscapes are typically composed of a vast sky, a horizon, and natural elements on the foreground, middle ground, and background.
 These include mountains, various types of trees, bushes, flowers, animals, and still life.

-In creating their very versatile oil paint palettes, ZenART Supplies selected universal blue tones that are perfect to use on their own, or can be mixed with other pigments to achieve a desired tone of blue.
+In creating their very versatile oil paint palettes, ZenART Supplies selected universal blue tones that are perfect to use on their own, or can be mixed with other pigments to achieve the desired tone of blue.

 Made by grinding lapis lazuli into powder form (cue: Cleopatra’s eye makeup!), it was the finest and most expensive blue favoured by Renaissance artists, often used to represent holiness.
 It remained an extremely expensive pigment until a synthetic one was invented in 1826.